Welcome...

 This is clearing in a nutshell

-Anytime they come up, you clear them.
+Anytime they come up, you remove them.

 So...